Dr. Mitchell Naficy

 Start Treatment at San Diego Wellness Center Today

 The first week of residential treatment provides the foundation for lasting recovery.
-Through detox, therapy, structure, and support, you begin to replace old patterns with healthier ones.
-Each day in this first stage moves you closer to stability and healing.
+Through detox, therapy, structure, and support, you begin replacing old patterns with healthier ones.

-At San Diego Wellness Center, we are committed to making this first week as safe, supportive, and meaningful as possible.
-If you are ready to begin, reach out today.
-Our team is here to answer your questions and help guide you toward a healthier future.
+At San Diego Wellness Center, we are committed to making this first week as supportive and meaningful as possible.
+Reach out today to begin your recovery journey.

-1. What happens in residential treatment during the first week?
+1. What happens in the first week of residential treatment?

 2. When is residential treatment necessary?